elonheimo/birdnest/README.md

 # Project birdnest

 ## Deployed at [birdnest2023.fly.dev](https://birdnest2023.fly.dev/)
+## !!!
+Reactor no longer maintains their api there for there is no live data being displayed
 Link to [assignment](https://assignments.reaktor.com/birdnest/)

 This is my submission to Reaktor for summer 2023 trainee application.